hindu-comm/mail_stream_advaita-l/2013/12/Sat_Chit_Ananda_in_S/72__shrImallalitAlAlitaH.md

 > scriptures?

-​These three are not different is to be understood.
+These three are not different is to be understood.
 Again, when their is no dR^iShya, i.e. in nirvikalpa-samAdhi, they are realized as they are.
-They are known as devoid of any constraint​.
+They are known as devoid of any constraint.
 To understand, please note that sat, chit and Ananda are known in every state, as they are adhiShThAna of everything.
 But, they are contained by nAma and rUpa.